PostdoktorInstitutionen för socialt

-Overview I am a PhD student at the Department of Social Work.
-My research looks at the development of alcohol and drug use and criminality during the teenage years.
+Overview I am a post-doctoral researcher and lecturer at the Department of Social Work.
+My main research interests are the development of alcohol and drug use and criminal behaviour, and societal responses to and interventions for these issues.
+I am also interested in adolescent development more generally and research on topics such as mental health and bullying.
 Prior to starting my PhD, I worked for around 15 years in various applied research roles within the public sector.
 These projects mainly looked at interventions and support for people with drug-use problems, people leaving a criminal lifestyle and/or young people leaving gangs.

 Getting Real About Youth Substance Use and Crime: How ‘Realistic’ Theories can Improve Knowledge and Understanding for

 Teenage Kicks – The Differential Development of Drug Use, Drunkenness, and Criminal Behaviour in Early to

 Explaining trajectories of adolescent drunkenness, drug use, and criminality: A latent transition analysis with socio-ecological

 Re-thinking ‘risk’ in the context of nurturing adolescent growth – What can we learn from reciprocal associations between traditional teenage ‘risk’

 Symposium presentation at the European Association of Research on Adolescence (EARA) conference, Ghent, Belgium 15th September 2018. - 2018-01-01

 Assessing reciprocal association between drunkenness, drug use, and delinquency during adolescence: Separating within- and between-person

 Collaboration as usual?
 The Swedish approach to prevention and intervention with troublesome youth